AlexandraGF/CV/README.md

 - Built a tic tac toe game in Ruby and Rspec Testing Framework by using diagramming, TDD, OO and build one feature at a time

 #### Organised - Prioritise the work flow to be done
-- prioritised the tasks as receptionist duties and office admin (HR and finance)
+- Prioritised the tasks as receptionist duties and office admin (HR and finance)

 ## Education